bonibv/swarc-material/arc42/arc42-template-EN.md

 </div>

 * App Stability
-Scenario: The app should not crash more, ensuring a consistent user experience.
+Scenario: The app should not crash, ensuring a consistent user experience.

 * Content Moderation:
 Scenario: Pictshare should implement an effective content moderation system to prevent the sharing of inappropriate or offensive material.
 This could involve automated filters, user reporting mechanisms, and a dedicated team for reviewing reported content.